baku89/glisp/docs/ref.md

 ### if

 Evaluates _test_.
 If truthy, evaluates and yields _then_, otherwise, evaluates and yields _else_.
-If _else_ is not supplied it defaults to nil
+If _else_ is not supplied it defaults to null

 **Parameter**